rebcabin/tangledown/README.md

 This code tangles to the file `/dev/null`.
 That's a nifty trick for temporary `tangle` blocks.
 You can talk about them, validate them by executing their cells in the [Tangledown Kernel](#section-tangledown-kernel), and throw them away.

+[TangleUp](#tangleup) knows where Tangledown puts all the blocks and tangles.
+That's how, when you change code on disk, TangleUp can put it all back in the single file of Literate Markdown.

-## HUMAN!
+# HUMAN!
 READ THE `block` TAGS!

 Markdown renders `block` tags verbatim inside nowebs or tangles.
 This is good for humans, who will think

 > AHA!, this `block` refers to some code in a `noweb` tag somewhere else in this Markdown document.
 I can read all the details of that code later, when it will make more sense.
-I can look at the pieces of the jigsaw puzzle (the `noweb` tags) after I've looked at the completed puzzle on the box top (the `tangle` tags).
+I can look at the picture on the box before the pieces of the jigsaw puzzle.

 > Thank you, kindly, author!
 Without you, I'd be awash in details.
 I'd get tired and cranky before understanding the big picture!

 See, I'll prove it to you.
 Below is the code for all of `tangledown.py` itself.
-You can understand this without understanding the _implementations_ of the sub-pieces, just getting an idea of _what_ they do from the names of the `block` tags. **READ THE NAMES IN THE BLOCK TAGS**.
+You can understand this without understanding the _implementations_ of the sub-pieces, just getting a rought idea of _what_ they do from the names of the `block` tags. **READ THE NAMES IN THE BLOCK TAGS**.
 Later, if you want to, you can read all the details in the `noweb` tags named by the `block` tags.

 # TANGLE ALL<a id="tangle-listing-tangle-all"></a>